ducanhprg/zshtools/README.md

   - If an installation fails, an error message is displayed.

 - **Manual Version Check:**
-  - For Go: Visit `https://go.dev/dl/` to see available versions.
+  - For Go: Visit `https://go.dev/dl/` or run `curl -sSL "https://go.dev/VERSION?m=text"` to see the latest version.
-  - For Node.js: Run `nvm ls-remote` to list available Node.js versions.
+  - For Node.js: Run `nvm ls-remote --lts` to list available Node.js LTS versions.

 ## Troubleshooting